 - Connect the DS18S20 sensor to the Serial to USB Cable

-- Install an operating system of your choosing on your Raspberry Pi (OSMC was installed on mine)
+- Install an operating system of your choosing on your Raspberry Pi

 - Copy the Thermometer Pi files to the Raspberry Pi.
 They can be downloaded from the project repo.